Editing is expensive. There’s no denying it.

 I’ve written this slightly epic blog post with the aim of helping you understand the cost of editing from the other side of the computer screen.
 Editors are here to help you, and this is why we charge what we do.

 Remember when I said you could save on the cost of editing by making sure your manuscript is in the best shape you can make it?

 If you’d like to say something about this post, please leave a comment below.
 Are you a writer?
+Are you a professional editor?
 How do you feel about the cost of editing?
 I’d love to hear your thoughts!

 Hey, let’s stay in touch.

 Never miss a post.
 Sign up to Liminal Letters – fortnightly insight into my life as an editor.